 We are back with Roots & Wings for this one because they just nail it yet again.
 Their carefully crafted written content literally “begs the question” making it engaging.
 In the first paragraph they include a series of statistics which eloquently state the problem.
 They use both relevant imagery and text to craft the challenge and what they are managing to overcome with their programs.

 As promised, we have a little something extra, a video from Pedal Revolution, a nonprofit bikeshop in San Francisco.
 We want to make the case for investing.
 These about us/impact videos told through the eyes of individuals impacted by your program are some of your most useful donation driving tools.
 Invest in a professional video because it is seriously worth the money.
-Watch above, it’s pretty darn great.
+Watch above, you'll see what we mean.

 We have loved talking site anatomy with you all!
 If you have liked this series please let us know in the comments below or share our articles on social media.
 If you have any additional (unrelated or related) comments or questions feel free to comment or reach out to us here at Elevation!